calypsonet/calypsonet-terminal-api-website/content/specifications/calypso-layer/calypso-card-api.md

 ## Interfaces

 The **Calypso Card API** provides the means to select a target card and then perform a transaction with the selected card.
-- The result of a card selection is a smartcard image whose file structure and data records can be browsed.
+- The result of a card selection is a smart card image whose file structure and data records can be browsed.
-- A transaction with a target card may involve a control SAM in order to secure the operations.
+- A transaction with a target card may involve a control SAM to secure the operations.

-The `CalypsoCard` interfaces provide **accessors** in order to recover the information of the selected smart card.
+The `CalypsoCard` interface provide **accessors** to recover the information of the selected smart card.

-To optimize the number of exchanges with a card reader, the **Calypso Card API** allows to group the commands.
+To optimize the number of exchanges with a card reader, the **Calypso Card API** allows grouping the commands.
-A set of command could be first **prepared**, and then be **processed** by a selected target at the selection or during the transaction.
+A set of commands could be first **prepared**, and then be **processed** by a selected target at the selection or during the transaction.
 A transaction with a Calypso card is fully managed through the `CardTransactionManager` interface: